 Vostok Komandirskie K-35 boasts self-winding 31 jewel movement with the help of a central second wheel and a date wheel.
 The 12- and 24-hour dial gives it military stature as it also includes 60-second markers and hour markers.
 The watch also includes luminous dots and numbers which help to read the watch in the dark.

-Casio G-Shock The-GA 100-1A1 is a cheap watch and perhaps the most sought military-style watch in its class.
+Casio G-Shock The-GA 100-1A1 is a cheap watch and perhaps the most sought-after military-style watch in its class.
 This watch is built like a tank, without any compromises concerning its durability and functionality.
 The only thing you won’t get is navigation functionality.

 This is an analog-digital watch with a whopping 55mm diameter.
-Only those that love big and chunky will be fond of this watch.
+Only those that love big and chunky watches will be fond of this watch.
 As much as it is tough, the watch does not prove complicated in the way it operates.
 It comes with large anti-skid buttons that provide effortless operation.
 With its embossed indexes, the watch passes for a sporty model thanks to its 3D look.

-It may lack GPS and a compass, but you get to use as a 1/1000 second stopwatch and countdown timer.
-This watch also allows you to set daily alarms and use multiple measuring modes such as lap time, elapsed time, split time, distance output, and even speed.
+It may lack GPS and a compass, but you get to use it as a 1/1000 second stopwatch and countdown timer.
+This watch also allows you to set daily alarms and use many measuring modes such as lap time, elapsed time, split time, distance output, and even speed.
 You can use it in various environments where you need your watch to be more than just a watch.

 The auto LED with afterglow is nice in low-lit environments though it may not be the best in total darkness.
-But you’ll appreciate that it has world time which is a nice plus during travel.
+But you’ll appreciate that it has world time, which is a nice plus during travel.

 You can still have a nice looking and excellent functioning tactical watch on the cheap.
 Casio G-Shock The-GA 100-1A1 shows it is a reliable watch that looks good and works as stipulated.
 Its extra features are to fall for as it can be used in real outdoor situations.

 Chrono is a watch that is not too big or too small.
-With a case that is 42mm in diameter, most people agree it feels great and will go to most occasions as it has a brown leather strap.
+With a case that is 42mm in diameter, most people agree it feels great and suits most occasions as it has a brown leather strap.
 We could suggest changing the strap for a nylon one if you are spending most of your time in scorching weather.
 Otherwise, it is a beautiful watch for everyday use.

 We like that it has a black steel case with a military face that is going to look part in outdoors expeditions.
 This watch uses W-91 chronograph for general timekeeping.
 It is accurate to one second and offers a 30-minute chronograph.
 It sets fast and easy with the help of the crown.
-It allows you to pull on it to the second or middle position and then turn the forward or backward in one-hour increments.
+It allows you to pull on it to the second or middle position and then turn forward or backward in one-hour increments.

 Timex is known for durability.
 The expedition has a battery that can last up to ten years, so you never have to think about changing it.
 Its rugged qualities follow a watch that can stand up to water up to 100 meters in depth.
-Along with is indigo backlight, this watch does not lose on some of the specs that make it a valuable Timex watch.
+Along with its indigo backlight, this watch does not lose on some of the specs that make it a valuable Timex watch.